 While we’ve focused on using your super as security and secured loans in general, it’s worth taking a lot at some of the most common questions that people ask regarding their super.

-So, to help you out, we’ve assembled this quick and easy guide.
+So, to help you out, here’s a quick and easy guide.
 However, keep in mind that Monzi cannot offer financial advice.
 Moreover, you may need to do research to determine how the following questions apply to your circumstances.
 In any case, let’s dive in.

 Can I borrow money from my super?